Why is Michael Jordan famous?

 Michael Jordan was a figure of enormous veneration during the peak of his fame, with his many corporate sponsors, particularly Nike, promoting a public image of the basketball star as an almost saintly figure — heroic, humble, and endlessly good-natured.
 In reality, this charismatic Jordan persona was largely manufactured, and the “real Michael” tends to be described as a considerably more aggressive, irritable, and insecure man than the affable character Americans know from sneaker commercials and his 1996 feature film, Space Jam.

 Jordan’s most domineering personality trait is said to be his ultra-competitive spirit and constant hunger for victories — both large and small.
 While this obviously helps explain his tremendous energy and enthusiasm on the basketball court, it’s also fostered a lifelong affinity for other competitive hobbies, including golf, video games, and gambling.
 Addicted not only to winning, but also crushing, bullying, and outshining any and all opponents, Jordan tends to view even teammates and friends as sources of competition, a fact which can make him easily jealous and prone to holding grudges — for slights real or imagined.
 This does not make him a particularly easy person to get along with, and Jordan’s intimate social circle has always been small.
+He has had a notoriously bad relationship with journalists.

 As one of the highest-paid athletes in history — who continues to makes millions annually from advertising deals — Jordan has long enjoyed a lavish lifestyle of costly luxuries, including gigantic mansions, mega-yachts, and fine cigars.
 Though he was close to his parents, and was particularly traumatized by his father’s murder in 1993, his first marriage was always tense, and culminated in one of the most expensive divorces of all time.